Project-Pandora-Game/pandora-documentation/asset_creation/Asset_creation_tutorial.md

 Each layer defines its image file, points, draw priority (order of images being behind or on top of other images) and a few other settings independently of other layers.

+# Deciding how you want to go about asset creation

+This step might be the most important one:

+Do you feel comfortable enough to set up a local development environment of Pandora on your computer, so you can create assets end-to-end and commit them yourselves?
+If so, the next chapter contains detailed instructions on how to do that.
+Note that the coding part of an asset is relatively simple and you do not need to be a programmer or experienced coder to create it.
+Just look at the examples of other assets and ask for help when you have trouble understanding a part of the single asset code file you need to define per asset.

+The other option is to only use the online hosted version of Pandora's asset creation editor, hosted under: [https://project-pandora.com/editor](https://project-pandora.com/editor)
+This allows you to do the graphics part of your asset and test it to some degree in the editor, while you team up with someone else to do the asset code.
+You can also ask us for help with that.
+If you decide to go that route, you can ignore the next chapter and continue directly with the section "Pandora's asset editor and graphics" further down.

 # Development tools installation

+_Note: If, besides asset creation, you also want to work on Pandora feature development itself, or want to test your assets (e.g. complex room devices with several character slots) with several characters at once in a locally running instance of Pandora, skip the the following installation instructions, and instead follow the similar but extended steps described here:_ https://github.com/Project-Pandora-Game/pandora-documentation/blob/master/Getting_started.md
+_Also skip these steps if you already have installed a full local development environment according to the instructions linked above._

 While the graphics part of the asset creation process does not require any tools except Pandora's graphics editor, currently there are limitations as Pandora is early in development, making creation of assets slightly harder.
 We expect the asset creation to become easier as more development will be done and more features become stable, not changing as frequently.